 A bit further away is another commemorative plaque about the ethnographic shows once organised at the Jardin d’Acclimatation that reads:

 It is modelled on the anthrozoological exhibitions created by Carl Hagenbeck (1844-1913) – the German “King of the zoos” – who, in 1875-1876, shows the public in turn: Lapps, three Nubians, and an Inuit family from Greenland.

-This is a mass phenomenon that affects many western countries, like Germany where more that three-hundred ethnic groups are exhibited over a period of seventy years, or Switzerland where such shows can be seen in Zurich until 1960!
+This is a mass phenomenon that affects many western countries, like Germany where more than three hundred ethnic groups are exhibited over a period of seventy years, or Switzerland where such shows can be seen in Zurich until 1960!

 A Lapp gives birth to a baby girl christened “Parisienne”.
-In 1883, more than 900,000 spectactors come to gaze at: twenty-two Ceylonese, in June; two families of Araucauians from the Andes, in July; twenty-two Kalmyks from Siberia, in September; and fifteen Indians from Nebraska, in October.
+In 1883, more than 900,000 spectators come to gaze at: twenty-two Ceylonese, in June; two families of Araucauians from the Andes, in July; twenty-two Kalmyks from Siberia, in September; and fifteen Indians from Nebraska, in October.

 This video (in French) is a historic documentary on the Kanaks that were fooled by the authorities and sent to France under false pretences.

-The book by authors Barbara Creed and Jeanette Hoorn titled Body Trade – Captivity, Cannibalism and Colonialism in the Pacific relates the unfortunate travel of the Kanaks from New-Caledonia to Paris as well as other stories worth telling.
+The book by authors Barbara Creed and Jeanette Hoorn titled Body Trade – Captivity, Cannibalism and Colonialism in the Pacific relates the unfortunate travel of the Kanaks from New Caledonia to Paris as well as other stories worth telling.

 Find out more about the Jardin d’Acclimatation.